web3-storage/docs/docs/how-tos/list.md

 npm install web3.storage
 ```

-## Creating a client instance
+### Creating a client instance

 To create a `Web3Storage` client object, we need to pass an access token into the [constructor][reference-js-constructor]:

 <<<@/code-snippets/how-to/index.js#makeStorageClient

 :::tip
-You can use any access token associated with your account, not just the one you used to upload your files!
+You can use any API token associated with your account, not just the one you originally used to upload your files!
 See the [Generate API token page][howto-gen-token] for more about token management.
 :::

-## Listing your uploads
+### Listing your uploads

 The `Web3Storage` client object's `list` method returns an [async iterable][js-async-iterable-explainer] that can be used with the [`for await` syntax][mdn-for-await-of] to read information about each upload as soon as it's received over the network.